Twisted equivariant quasi-elliptic cohomology and M-brane charge: Twisted quasi-elliptic cohomology

 The Chern character map is constructed as the composition

-The first map is the product $\prod\limits_{[\sigma]\in G^{tors}}c^*_{\sigma}$.
+The first map $c^*$ is the product $\prod\limits_{[g]\in G_{conj}}c^*_{g}$ of restriction maps.
 The property of equivariant K-theory implies that the second map is an isomorphism.
-The third map is the Atiyah-Segal map in \cite[Theorem 2]{ASmap} The fourth map is the product of Chern character maps of K-theory.
-The $q$ behaves as $e^{2\pi i \frac{t_1}{t_2}}$ in the target.
+The third map is the product of Atiyah-Segal maps in \cite[Theorem 2]{atiyah1989} The fourth map is the product of Chern character maps of K-theory.